simcesplatform/Platform-Manager/instructions/running_simulation.md

             ResourceStateFile: "/resources/PV_large.csv"
 ```

-Note that while string values can be in most cases be given without double quotes in YAML files they are consistently used in the above example to avoid any possible edge cases where the strings without quotes might be interpreted as something other than a single string value.
+Note that, while string values can be in most cases be given without double quotes in YAML files, they are consistently used in the above example to avoid any possible edge cases where the strings without quotes might be interpreted as something other than a single string value.

 A breakdown of parameters set in the example configuration using the knowledge of the default values from [Start (message)](https://wiki.eduuni.fi/pages/viewpage.action?pageId=164959964) and the supported component settings from [supported_components_core.json](supported_components_core.json) and [supported_components_domain.json](supported_components_domain.json).
 A more detailed explanation on what each parameter means for the used components can be found on the [Start (message)](https://wiki.eduuni.fi/pages/viewpage.action?pageId=164959964) page.